-In October 2018, we licensed the intellectual property rights related to the Airwear Gradient Compression Wrap, or the Airwear wrap, in the U.S. and Canada, for use in all medical applications, including but not limited to swelling/edema and ulcers (including lymphedema and chronic venous insufficiency conditions), but excluding the use of the intellectual property in the field of prophylaxis for deep vein thrombosis.
-The Airwear wrap is indicated for the management of venous insufficiency, venous hypertension, venous ulcerations and lymphedema.
-Compression therapy is the standard of care for these conditions and the Airwear wrap works by delivering precise gradient compression to the lower leg.
-We began selling the Airwear wrap to a limited market during the fourth quarter of 2019.
-A commercial release is anticipated in the first quarter of 2020.
+In October 2018, we licensed the intellectual property rights related to the Airwear Gradient Compression Wrap, or the Airwear wrap, in the U.S. and Canada, for use in all medical applications, including but not limited to swelling/edema and ulcers (including lymphedema and chronic venous insufficiency conditions).
+We made the strategic decision to discontinue the Airwear wrap in the second quarter of 2020, and effective July 31, 2020, the licensing party terminated the license agreement with us related to the Airwear wrap.

-To support the growth of our business, we invest heavily in our commercial infrastructure, consisting of our direct sales force, home training resources, contracted at-home trainers, reimbursement capabilities and clinical expertise.
+To support the growth of our business, we invest heavily in our commercial infrastructure, consisting of our direct sales force, patient training resources, contracted trainers, reimbursement capabilities and clinical expertise.
 We are a national, accredited provider of home medical equipment services approved for coverage by private payers, Medicare, the Veterans Administration and certain Medicaid programs in the United States.
-Our direct sales force is focused on increasing clinician awareness of our solutions and has grown to over 240 sales representatives as of December 31, 2019, compared to over 200 representatives as of December 31, 2018.
-We also utilize over 560 licensed, independent healthcare practitioners as home trainers who educate patients on the proper use of our solutions.
-Our Reimbursement Department, composed of over 90 employees, includes our Payer Development and Reimbursement Operations groups.
-Our Payer Development group is composed of both strategic and analytical teams, with focus on payer decision-maker relationships and education, payer policy development and revision, payer contract negotiations, and payer data analysis.
-Our experienced Reimbursement Operations group is responsible for verifying patient insurance benefits, individual patient case development, prior authorization submissions, case follow-up, and appeals when necessary.
-Our clinical team, consisting of a scientific advisory board, in-house therapists and nurses, and a medical director (part-time), serves as a resource to clinicians and patients and guides our development of clinical evidence in support of our products.
-We believe these investments are critical to driving payer, physician and patient adoption of our technologies, and together with our commercial infrastructure, represent a significant competitive advantage.
+Our direct sales force is focused on increasing clinician awareness of our solutions and has grown to 255 sales representatives as of December 31, 2020, compared to over 240 representatives as of December 31, 2019.
+Additionally, we have a team of approximately 30 Field Support Specialists, bringing our collective field commercial team to 285 employees as of December 31, 2020.
+Furthermore, in concert with COVID-19 social distancing requirements and recommendations, we moved to a "no contact" virtual patient training model.
+This new model substantially reduced the need for in-person contact and visits to patients' homes and clinics in order to protect the health and limit the exposure of both our trainers and patients.
+Accordingly in the second quarter of 2020, we inactivated our independent healthcare practitioners, who acted as at-home trainers to educate patients on the proper use of our systems, in order to allow these individuals to have access to specific COVID related financial relief.
+We have since reactivated a small number of healthcare practitioners in the same capacity as trainers who educate patients on the proper use of our solutions.
+Our reimbursement function includes payer relations and reimbursement operations.
+Our payer relations function focuses on payer policy development, education, contract negotiations, and data analysis.
+Our reimbursement operations function is responsible for verifying patient insurance benefits, individual patient case development, prior authorization submissions, case follow-up, and appeals when necessary.
+Our clinical function, consisting of a scientific advisory board, in-house therapists and nurses, and our Chief Medical Officer (part-time), serves as a resource to clinicians and patients and guides our development of clinical evidence in support of our products.
+We believe these investments are critical to driving payer, clinician and patient adoption of our technologies, and together with our commercial infrastructure, represent a significant competitive advantage.

-Health insurance coverage for our Flexitouch, Entre and Actitouch systems is in place with private payers, Medicare, the Veterans Administration and certain Medicaid programs.
-Based on our estimates, we are contracted or enrolled as an in-network provider with payers covering over 275 million lives in the United States.
-Over 160,000 patients have been treated with our Flexitouch system since its launch in 2004, and over 40,000 Flexitouch systems were shipped in 2019.
-More than 42,000 patients have been treated with our Entre and Actitouch systems since their launch in 2013, and over 13,000 Entre and Actitouch systems were shipped in 2019.
+Health insurance coverage for our Flexitouch and Entre systems is in place with private payers, Medicare, the Veterans Administration and certain Medicaid programs.
+Based on our estimates, we are contracted or enrolled as an in-network provider with payers covering nearly 275 million lives in the United States.
+Over 200,000 patients have been treated with our Flexitouch system since its launch in 2004, and approximately 42,000 Flexitouch systems were shipped in 2020.
+More than 57,000 patients have been treated with our Entre system since its launch in 2013, and approximately 17,000 Entre systems were shipped in 2020.